 If you want to find out about legal information on fishing in the UK please visit the UK Government's website.

-Pubs and inns in the UK offer fishermen and woman the perfect the chance to enjoy a relaxing holiday and make the most of their time away.
-Guests can start the day the right way with a hearty home cooked breakfast and perhaps even enjoy a packed lunch from the pub.
-Rooms are comfortably style with en-suite bathrooms and facilities such as flat screen TVs and tea and coffee making facilities.
+Pubs and inns in the UK offer fishing lovers the perfect base to enjoy a relaxing holiday and make the most of their time away.
+Guests can start the day with a hearty home cooked breakfast and perhaps even enjoy a packed lunch from the pub.
+Rooms are comfortably styled with en-suite bathrooms and luxury facilities such as flat screen TVs and tea and coffee making facilities.
 After a great day out you can relax in the pub, enjoy a few drinks, tuck into to some scrumptious traditional pub food and then head to your room upstairs, just a stone's throw away.
-What could be better than that!

 Located in the Scottish Highlands, Sutherland is the quintessential angling destination.
 It is the kind of place where isolation and beauty are joined together by green, sloping hills that overlook icy lochs and empty fields.
 The Assynt Angling Club is a great source of information for anglers.
 Collaborating with eight landowners, the club offers access to over a hundred lochs in the area.
 People come from all over the world to fish in the lochs in Sutherland for their world class brown trout.